Red Sox vs. Yankees Predictions & Picks - September 14

 Red Sox Performance Insights

-- In five games as the favorite over the last 10 matchups, the Red Sox have a record of 2-3.
+- In five games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 2-3.

-- In its last 10 games with a total, Boston and its opponents have failed to hit the over four times.
+- In its previous 10 games with a total, Boston and its opponents have combined to exceed the over/under on five occasions.

+- The Red Sox's previous 10 contests have not had a runline posted by bookmakers.

-- The implied probability of a win from the Red Sox, based on the moneyline, is 54.5%.
+- The Red Sox have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Boston has scored 721 runs this season, which ranks eighth in MLB.
+- Boston scores the eighth-most runs in baseball (726 total, five per game).

-- The Red Sox have a 4.59 team ERA that ranks 21st among all MLB pitching staffs.
+- The Red Sox have pitched to a 4.56 ERA this season, which ranks 21st in baseball.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!